jputrino/f5-openstack-lbaasv2/docs/includes/topic_features.rst

 LBaaSv2 Features
 ----------------

-The configurable options supported in release v |release| are noted below.
+The configurable options supported in release |release| are noted below.
 See the agent configuration file -- :file:`/etc/neutron/services/f5/f5-openstack-agent.ini` -- for more information about each feature.

 Global Routed Mode